-2 Ethical concerns with health profiling
+2 Ethical concerns with profiling in health insurance

-This Section considers various ethical concerns with health profiling.
-Which reasons can one have to object to health profiling?
-Doesn't it maximize total utility?
+This Section considers various ethical concerns with profiling in health insurance.
+Which reasons can one have to object to profiling?
+Does it fail to maximize total utility?
 Does it violate equality of opportunity?
-Does it harm the worst-off?
+Does it harm the worst off?
 Can't it be justified behind a Rawlsian veil of ignorance?
 We raise these concerns, and connect them to dominant ethical theories.
-Methodologically, we choose not to endorse here one particular ethical theory, but show how health profiling raises various valid - utilitarian, egalitarian, prioritarian and contractualist - concerns.
-Our pluralist approach analyzes the various ethical concerns raised by health profiling, each of which can plausibly claim to have normative weight.
+Methodologically, we choose not to endorse here one particular ethical theory, but show how profiling raises various valid - utilitarian, egalitarian, prioritarian and contractualist - concerns.
+Our pluralist approach analyzes the various ethical concerns raised by profiling, each of which can plausibly claim to have normative weight.
 For reasons of space, we limit ourselves to the most central concerns and do not claim to capture all relevant subtleties of different ethical theories.

 Before reviewing in some details the various ethical concerns mentioned above, let us briefly consider libertarianism.
-Because libertarians insist on freedom of choice and on the idea that people are morally entitled to their resources, in particular the money they own, it is hard to see how they could support a no-profiling thesis which compel agents to some form of risk sharing and money redistribution.
-For libertarians, agents have the right to accept, and companies to offer, health insurance contracts which any terms, in particular with some profiling.
+Because libertarians insist on freedom of choice and on the idea that people are morally entitled to their resources, in particular the money they own, it is hard to see how they could support a no-profiling thesis which compels agents to some form of risk sharing and money redistribution.
+For libertarians, agents have the right to accept, and companies to offer, health insurance contracts with any terms, in particular with some profiling.
 Libertarianism seems to be the only moral theory which clearly opposes no-discrimination positions.
+A branch of libertarianism, however, might not agree with this line of reasoning - so-called left-libertarianism.
+As someone's genes are given by Nature, not by her own labour, and hence are a form of natural resources, if you think that receiving less from a natural resource violates your right to an equal share of that natural resource, as left libertarians do, you then become sympathetic to the idea that brute luck health factors should be neutralized, and that profiling in health insurance might not be fair after all.
+This is how left libertarians would oppose some profiling in health insurance.
+Let us now turn to other moral theories in more details.